 Finding aid (PDF)

-John Langdon, 1739-1819, was a leading merchant and privateer owner of Portsmouth, New Hampshire.
+John Langdon, 1739-1819, was a leading merchant and privateer owner from Portsmouth, New Hampshire.
 A delegate to the Continental Congress, he resigned from that office in June 1776 to become the Continental Navy Agent in Portsmouth.
 He later became a signer of the Constitution of the United States, a U.S. Senator, and governor of New Hampshire.
 As Navy Agent, he procured supplies to build and fit out warships for the Continental Navy.

 The Continental Navy Board of the Eastern Department, which usually met in Boston, acted for the Continental Congress's Marine Committee in administering the affairs of the Continental Navy in New England.
 The Board's responsibilities ranged from obtaining ships, men, and supplies, to selecting and removing officers and issuing sailing orders.

 This collection consists of correspondence of John Langdon.
 Eleven of the 16 manuscripts are letters sent to Langdon by the Continental Navy Board of the Eastern Department, each signed by on or more board members, John Deshon, William Vernon, and James Warren.
 Four of the manuscripts are letters by Continental Navy captains concerning inquires into the performance of their duties, including John B. Hopkins and Thomas Thompson.

 The correspondence is arranged chronologically, and a typewritten transcript accompanies each letter.

 Reference copies have been made and are to be used by all researchers.

 John Langdon Papers at the Portsmouth Athenaeum

 This collection should be cited as Papers of John Langdon, Archives Branch, Naval History and Heritage Command, Washington, D.C.

 United States.
 Navy--History--Sources.